ermiasgelaye/pandas-challenge/README.md

 * In general, this dataset encompasses a total of 15 schools,  39,170 students, and the average reading score(81.87) is higher than the average math reading score.
 When we see the passing rate passing reading(85.80 % ) is higher than the math (74.98 % ) passing rate, the overall passing rate is 65.17 %.
 These findings indicate that at the district level student are more interested in reading class than math, however, the difference is not big between the two classes.

+* The school summary finding showed that from the above 15 schools 7 of them are found at the district level, and the other 8 of them found at the charter level.
+The number of students in schools ranged between 427 students (Holden High School) to 4976 students (Bailey High School).
+The general finding also showed that district schools have more students than charter schools.
+It is legitimate to conclude that district schools have more students than charter schools because of their geographical coverage.

 *

 ## Table of Contents